daedalus/MercifulStalinSort/ContiguousBlockSort_README.md

 ### Hybrid Implementation

 The Hybrid implementation of Contiguous Block Sort combines the identification of the longest contiguous subarray with a hybrid sorting approach.
-It utilizes the Quick Sort algorithm for merging non-contiguous parts.
+It utilizes the Merge Sort algorithm for merging non-contiguous parts.

 - **Best Case**: O(n) - The array is fully contiguous and already sorted.
 - **Average Case**: O(n log n) - Typical scenario with mixed order.
-- **Worst Case**: O(n²) - Minimal contiguous subarray segments, requiring extensive merging.
+- **Worst Case**: O(n log n) - Minimal contiguous subarray segments, requiring extensive merging.

 ### Recursive Implementation